Tournament of Champions

 You can run a raffle out of the pro shop and sell chances for any amount of money.

-In 2021, a group of 8 guys who play together every Saturday morning each threw in $250 and divided themselves into 4 teams.
+Last season, a group of 8 guys who play together every Saturday morning each threw in $250 and divided themselves into 4 teams.
 The winning team was entered into the Tournament of Champions with a chance to win huge prizes!

 How does the math work if I'm planning an event?